pcallewaert/connaisseur/docs/README.md

 - *admit* if all images are referenced by trusted digests (CHECK!)
 - *modify* if all images can be translated to trusted digests
 - *deny* if at least one of the requested images does not have a trusted digest

-While validating admission controllers can only admit or deny, mutating admission controllers can also modify the request.
-As Connaisseur might have to modify a request containing a container image referenced by tag to a trusted digest, it uses a mutating admission webhook which passes the request to its pods running inside the cluster.
-The webhook is configured to only intercept resource creation or update requests, since only those are relevant for signature verification.

 ![](./assets/admission-controller.png)